 ‘Painting with Light’

 Rockwell knew every painting of his would be photographed and reproduced.
 With large strokes and textures able to show up as details at smaller scales, Rockwell used this to his advantage.
-The illustration above shows how art is shot, and how light shown from both sides will leave subtle shadows on any peaks of paint.
+The illustration above shows how art is shot.
+The light shown from both sides will leave subtle shadows on any peaks of paint.

 Armed with all of this knowledge, I believe that Rockwell would purposefully layer and ‘peak’ his whites higher than any other color on the canvas.
 This ‘peaking’ would allow for the photography to cast shadows among the whites, and in these shadows, Rockwell would gain a wide swath of greys and off whites that he wouldn’t have to paint himself.